fazreil/RK61-cheatsheet/README.md

 ### Directional Keys

 When using the directional keys, I always have layer 1 on.
-I'll use my ring finger to hold the Fn key to cue the directional key layers and press the directional keys using either my index or middle finger.
-Some might be comfortable with having the pinky finger to hold the Fn key.
+I'll use my ring finger to hold the `Fn` key to cue the directional key layers and press the directional keys using either my index or middle finger.
+Some might be comfortable with having the pinky finger to hold the `Fn` key.

 To toggle directional keys as active keys, press `Fn + Enter`.
-The `/`,right `Alt`,`Menu`, right `Ctrl` will be swapped with :arrow_up:,:arrow_left:,:arrow_down:,:arrow_right: respectively.
+The `/`,right `Alt`,`Menu`, right `Ctrl` will be swapped with :arrow_up_small:,:arrow_backward:,:arrow_down_small:,:arrow_forward: respectively.

 # Reference